-5018 California Water Service Company - Visali a Retail Does your agency implement School Education program s?
-Yes The list of wholesale agencies performing public outreach with the BMP n which can be counted to help the agency comply Materials meet state education framework requirements?
-Yes tandards in mind.
-Working with West Ed/K-12 Alliance, a with Common Core State Standards and Next Generation Materials distributed to K-6?
+5015 California Water Service Company - Selma Retail Does your agency implement School Education programs?
+Yes The list of wholesale agencies performing public outreach which can be counted to help the agency comply with the BMP Materials meet state education framework requirements?
+The Cal Water H2O Challenge has been designed with standards in mind.
+Working with West Ed/K-12 Alliance, a handbook and lesson plans have been designed to align with Common Core State Standards and Next Generation Science Standards.
+Materials distributed to K-6?
 Yes Cal Water coloring and activity books, pencil pouches, and stickers.
 The Cal Water H2O Challenge is available to grade 4-6 classes.
 The interactive Cal Water Town can be accessed through the Cal Water website.
 Materials distributed to 7-12 students?
-Yes (Info Only) Annual budget for school education program: 14341.00 Description of all other water supplier education programs see above Comments: At Least As effective As Exemption No 0
+No (Info Only) Annual budget for school education program: 1087.00 Description of all other water supplier education programs see above Comments: At Least As effective As No Exemption No 0

-Baseline GPCD: 241.00
+Baseline GPCD: 265.24

-GPCD in 2014 187.11
+GPCD in 2014 175.13

-GPCD Target for 2018: 197.60
+GPCD Target for 2018: 217.50